laurennoell/Lariat-Crafting/README.md

 ### Rank 3 Illimited Diamond is too expensive, can I craft with rank 2 instead?

-You can except Daranorr can't gaurantee the same level for your neck (so won't be rank 4).
+You can except Daranorr can't guaranteed the same level for your neck (so won't be rank 4).
 This is *okay* since at the end of the day, you can recraft your neck.
 Recrafting works like this:

             1. Go back to the same chick where you can play crafting orders.
 On the top left, there is a button: "Place Recrafting Order".